-- 1. Medium-term PASA (MTPASA) a 24 month projection at daily resolution. - 2.
-Short-term PASA (STPASA) a six day projection at 30 minute resolution.
+- 1. Medium-term PASA (MT PASA) a 24-month projection reported at daily resolution-(although modelled at a 30 minute resolution). - 2.
+Short-term PASA (ST PASA) a six-day projection at 30 minute resolution.

 For the PASA processes, AEMO determines capacity reserve levels to assess the reliability of future generation.
-Separate reserve assessments are applied for the MTPASA and STPASA processes.
-MTPASA identifies LRC and STPASA identifies LOR conditions.
+Separate reserve assessments are applied for the MT PASA and ST PASA processes.
+MT PASA identifies LRC and while ST PASA identifies LOR9 conditions based on determined capacity reserve levels.

-AEMO's response to a capacity shortfall, an LRC or LOR, depends on the extent of the projected shortfall, and the timeframe in which it is projected to arise.
+AEMO's response to a capacity shortfall10, an LRC or LOR, depends on the extent of the projected supply shortfall, and the timeframe in which it is projected to arise.
 AEMO's potential responses include:

-- Notifications to the market via reports, data, or market notices. - Intervening in the market via directions under NER clause 4.8.9. - Intervening in the market by dispatching contracted reserve.
+- Notifications to the market via reports, data, or market notices. - Intervening in the market via directions11 under NER clause 4.8.9. - Intervening in the market by dispatching12 contracted reserve.13